Italy Imposes National Curfew, Locked Down red Zones - UrduPoint

 Travel between some regions is to be restricted as well.

-Italy was the first European country hit by coronavirus and has so far reported almost 760,000 cases, and more than 39,400 deaths.
+Italy was the first European country hit by coronavirus and has so far reported 790,377 cases, including the 30,550 new infections reported in the past 24 hours.
+Nearly 39,800 people have died from the virus in the country.

 Conte had hoped to avoid a country-wide lockdown such as that imposed in March, which devastated the economy, and wanted to wait to see whether more moderate restrictions imposed last week had had an impact.